-- Messiah University has a Copyright Working Group, which has among its functions: to develop programs and strategies for informing the campus on copyright; to assist in interpreting fair use; and to advise on copyright questions. - Messiah University's Copyright Working Group maintains a Copyright website intended to pull together the University's copyright policies and statements, and to serve as an educational tool to inform the campus about copyright.
+- Messiah University has a Copyright Working Group, which has among its functions: to develop programs and strategies for informing the campus on copyright and to maintain the Copyright website.
+Messiah University librarians assist in interpreting fair use and advise on copyright questions. - Messiah University's Copyright Working maintains a Copyright website intended to pull together the University's copyright policies and statements, and to serve as an educational tool to inform the campus about copyright.
 Among other things, the page contains links to the University's Copyright Clearance Guidelines and relevant forms, copyright basics, information based on format or type of material, decision trees, links to copyright tutorials, and many frequently asked questions. - Copyright policy statements are included in all graduate school syllabi and in all undergraduate syllabi in QUEST (General Education) courses. - Messiah's Website Content and Copyright Information page, as well as an Infringement notice, and Infringement policy, are accessible in the Student Consumer Information link at the bottom of every page of the University Web site.